prathamesh-ninawe/Basics-Statistics-Level-1/README.md

-Q19) Comment on the below Boxplot visualizations?
+## Q19) Comment on the below Boxplot visualizations?

 Draw an Inference from the distribution of data for Boxplot 1 with respect Boxplot 2.
 	Here when we compare box plot 1 with box plot 2 we can say that the data in box plot 1 is widely spread.
 Here the main inference is that since the data range varies high in box plot 2 it is hard to make a prediction in box plot 2.
 The median in the 2box plots are equal.
 And the data spread in both of them are symmetrical

-Q 20) Calculate probability from the given dataset for the below cases
+## Q20) Calculate probability from the given dataset for the below cases

 Data _set: Cars.csv
 Calculate the probability of MPG  of Cars for the below cases.